 Warning!
 Do not click on the map above unless you have a device that takes steroids and lifts weights, as it links to a MASSIVE map of Boston Harbour.
 Absolutely beautiful, and there for no reason other than that I collect maps, and found this one, which seems to be the perfect balance of detail vs scale.
 But it's bad practice to have it here as I should really give visitors the choice of size of images to view.

-Above is also a link to my mostly current blog.
+Above is also a link to my mostly not very current blog.
 It's a bit messy and often incoherent.
 But it helps me to sort out some of my thoughts in a kind of public / private space.

 At present I'm researching themes, narratives and frames around crime, crime open data, and other sorts of crime data, such as closed crime data (a lot of cybercrime data is kept hidden), crowdsourced data, and crime or policing social machines (that generate data).

 A key theme for me is the narrative of risk and fear around cybercrime, and how to use real data to find out how to work out risks.
 Cybersecurity is an amazing area to look at with regard to data - part myth and part real threat.
 One of my interests is how we unpick the narratives, understand how to actually conceptualise crime in the digital domain, and from that look at what the so-called "skills gap" in this area might be, how to understand who are the sorts of people who might help, leaving behind outdated psychological concepts and psychometrics, and where to apply the most effort most effectively.